daniel-furman/daniel-furman-old/blog.md

 ### [Experimental Ice Compaction: Project Summary for the Center for Undergraduate Research & Fellowships](blogs/exp_ice_blog.md)

-Write-up for Penn's Center for Undergraduate Research & Fellowships, at the end of my 2018 summer research grants.
+Aug 2018.
+A grant write-up on ice sheet physics for Penn's Center for Undergraduate Research & Fellowships, published at the end of my 2018 summer research.

 ---